DistRap/emhell/README.md

 For full list refer to `hgdb --help`

-### Internal commands
+#### Internal commands

 * `:svd` - load SVD file, can be used instead of `--svd` arguments or to change current SVD file
 * `:file` - load file to Gdb

-All other REPL commands are forwarded to Gdb as CLI input.
+All other REPL commands are forwarded to GDB as CLI input.

 ## Build